UK downgrade pressures reluctant Osborne to change course

 "We should stick to the plan," said Kwasi Kwarteng, a Conservative lawmaker.
 "The prime minister would not want to be seen to be panicking, and he's committed to keeping George Osborne where he is."

-"But we do also need to look at growth," said Kwarteng, who proposed cutting corporation tax and red tape.
+"But we do also need to look at growth," said Kwarteng, who suggested cutting corporation tax and red tape.

-David Blanchflower, who served on the Bank of England's interest rate setting committee from 2006 to 2009, suggested a swift cut to value-added tax, a labour tax holiday for workers under 25 and incentives for investment and hiring.

 Business lobby the Confederation of British Industry has called for more investment on infrastructure and housing to be funded by more cuts in day-to-day spending.
 It also expects the government to guarantee more private-sector projects.